MerlinMagic2018/LightningCash-R/doc/build-ALL-OS.md

 Binaries in depends/x86_64-pc-linux-gnu/bin/

+Librairies in depends/x86_64-pc-linux-gnu/lib/

-You need both the "bin" and the "lib" folders, together in a folder, for the binaries to work.
+You need both the "bin" and the "lib" folders, together in a folder, for the binaries to work !

 ----------------------------------------------------------------------------